Last December my pal Josh and I decided to venture 10k to Kennedy Falls with Rooney, my Greater Swiss Mountain Dog.

 I stood for a few moments, observing a three-inch step over a fallen branch.
 On the way there I probably didn’t even notice it, now it felt like a mountain in itself.

 I could feel my jaw clenching and my breaths getting shorter.
 My bottom lip was quivering and my entire body was shaking in shock.
 What happens if I can’t make it out?
 What if I need to wait here until someone rescues me?
-Will I make it that long?

 Then, I felt Rooney.
 He slowly pushed his body into my left side, opposite the injury.
 I could feel his entire body tense up as if to show me he was ready to help carry my weight over the obstacle.
 I put my hand on his back and leaned on him as I pushed my body over the branch.
 One step at a time.